Jithsaavvy/Deploying-an-end-to-end-keyword-spotting-model-into-cloud-server-by-integrating-CI-CD-pipeline/README.md

 The aforementioned, same functionality is also implemented in the code as well.
 The function to select best model based on the resulting metric is implemented in `find_best_model()` method of [MLFlowTracker](./src/experiment_tracking.py).

+### Pytest

+[Pytest](https://docs.pytest.org/en/7.1.x/) framework makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries. [tests](./tests/) directory contains all the test cases defined.
+Currently, test cases are written only for some scenarios but more tests can also be added.
+For the automation part, please refer to [GitHub Actions](#github-actions).

 ### FLASK API

 [Flask](https://flask.palletsprojects.com/en/1.1.x/) is a micro web framework for creating APIs in Python.
 It is a simple yet powerful web framework with the ability to scale up to complex applications.